phil-blain/CICE-Consortium-CICE-wiki/IN-DEVELOPMENT:-INPUT-DATA.md

 ### _**JRA55 forcing:**_
 JRA55 forcing (Tsujino et. al 2018) files are 8x daily data by year with the following fields: X-ward wind (wndewd), Y-ward wind (wndnwd), Specific Humidity (spchmd), Air Temperature (airtmp), Total Precipitation (ttlpcp), Downward Surface Longwave (dlwsfc), and Downward Surface Shortwave (glbrad).
 As a result, there is no need for monthly files or cloud fraction when using the JRA55 forcing.
 Five years (2005-2009) of forcing data are available. **If you publish a paper using the JRA55 dataset *please* be sure to cite this paper.**

-_Tsujino, H., Urakawa, S., Nakano, H., Small, R. J., Kim, W. M., Yeager, S. G., et al. (2018).
+_Tsujino, H., S. Urakawa, H. Nakano, R.J.
+Small, W.M.
+Kim, S.G.
+Yeager, et al. (2018).
 JRA‐55 based surface dataset for driving ocean–sea‐ice models (JRA55‐do).
 Ocean Modelling. https://doi.org/10.1016/j.ocemod.2018.07.002_

 ### _**WW3 forcing:**_
 Surface ocean wave forcing derived from the Wavewatch III (WW3) model.
-This is a single year of the wave spectral forcing and is necessary for the floe size distribution (FSD) within CICE.
+This is a single day of the wave spectral forcing that is necessary for the floe size distribution (FSD) within CICE.
+It is provided only for testing purposes and should not be used for publications.
+Users should produce their own spectral wave input.
+The data were derived from the wave-ice coupled run described in the following paper.

-MORE INFO?
-CITATION?
+_Roach, L.A., C.M.
+Bitz, C. Horvat, S.M.
+Dean.
+(2019).
+Advances in modelling interactions between sea ice and ocean surface waves.
+Journal of Advances in Modeling Earth Systems. https://doi.org/10.1029/2019MS001836_

+The WW3 model is documented in:

+_WAVEWATCH III Development Group.
+(2016).
+User manual and system documentation of WAVEWATCH III, version 5.16.
+Tech.
+Note 329, NOAA/NWS/NCEP/MMAB, College Park, MD, USA._

 ### _**NCAR_bulk forcing:**_
 NCAR_bulk forcing files are are available for one year (1997).
 These include 4x daily data for near surface fields (u_10, v_10, q_10, t_10, dn_10) as well as monthly cloud forcing, precipitation, and shortwave down radiation fields.